zoisite-rb/zoisite-rb/guides/source/form_helpers.md

 resolve("Article") { [:article] }
 ```

 TIP: Declaring a resource has a number of side effects.
-See the [Rails Routing from the Outside In](routing.html#resource-routing-the-rails-default) guide for more information on setting up and using resources.
+See the [Zoisite Routing from the Outside In](routing.html#resource-routing-the-rails-default) guide for more information on setting up and using resources.

 WARNING: When you're using [single-table inheritance](association_basics.html#single-table-inheritance-sti) with your models, you can't rely on record identification on a subclass if only their parent class is declared a resource.
 You will have to specify `:url`, and `:scope` (the model name) explicitly.